Thomcray/alx-low_level_programming/0x00-hello_world/README.md

   Write a script that compiles a C file but does not link.
   * The C file name will be saved in the variable $FILE
-  * The output file should be named the same as the C file, but with the extension .o instead of .c
+  * The output file should be named the same as the C file, but with the extension .o instead of .c Write a script that geneartes the assembly code of a C code and save it in an output file.
+  * The C file name will be saved in the variable $CFILE
+  * The output file should be named the same as the C file but with the extension .s instead of .c